 If you’re looking for a place to let your dog run off-leash, check out Panorama Vista Preserve located just 10 minutes away from here.

 Panorama Vista Preserve has more than 930 acres of land that are open to the public.
-This area is also very dog friendly and dogs are allowed to be off-leash if they respond to voice command.
+This area is also very dog friendly and dogs are allowed to be off-leash if they respond to voice commands.